springfuse/springfuse.github.com/where-to-start-guide.md

 You may want to read a little bit about Spring before getting into the code.
 Check the Spring Reference Documentation (you may start with
-<a target="_new" href="http://static.springsource.org/spring/docs/3.0.x/spring-framework-reference/html/beans.html">Chapter 3.
+<a href="http://static.springsource.org/spring/docs/3.0.x/spring-framework-reference/html/beans.html">Chapter 3.
 The IoC container</a>)

 You should also know that Spring uses Java annotations to simplify